 • Child care centers

-• Family daycare
+• Family child care

-• Head start centers
+• Head start programs

-• Public schools’ Latchkey programs
+• Public school latchkey programs

 • Other programs involved in the care and guidance of children and their families.

-Certificate Program: Early Childhood Development
+Certificate Program: Early Childhood Education

-The early childhood development certificate program is designed for students who will work with and teach young children.
+The early childhood education certificate program is designed for students who will work with and teach young children.
 Students may use this curriculum to meet state licensing requirements to provide child care in homes, centers and other facilities or for

-Child Development Associate (CDA)
+Child Development Associate

 Students may pursue formal child care education toward the child development associate credential by completing a program of training, experience and assessment outlined by the Council for Professional Recognition.
 It is the council’s goal to credential